MithrilJS/mithril.js/docs/installation.md

     // ...
 ]
 ```
-Then you could remove the import line from step 4 (don't forget to restart Webpack if you ran it with `--watch`) and it will work just the same.
+Then, you could remove the import line from step 4 (don't forget to restart Webpack if you ran it with `--watch`), and it will work just the same.

 #### Step by step